top of page

 We tested the following sentiments based on responses to the initial survey, conversations at public events and key person interviews.
 Getting a sense of how strongly residents favor or reject a prospect helps planners determine where to direct research in the project's next phase.

-The sentiments appear here in order from
+The sentiments appear here in order from most popular to least popular.

 1.